-Instructor: Selim Shaker, PhD Discipline: Geoscience, Engineering Length: 5 Days (Classroom), 6 Half-Day Sessions (Live Online) CEUs: 4.0
+Instructor: Selim Shaker, PhD Discipline: Geoscience, Engineering Length: 3 Days (Classroom), 6 Half-Day Sessions (Live Online) CEUs: 2.4 Availability: Public & Private Format: In-Person & Live Online

-Prospect generator geoscientists, geologists, geophysicists, drilling and reservoir engineers, well log analysts, managers, and support staff involved in exploration, development and drilling.
+Prospect generator geoscientists, geologists, geophysicists, drilling and reservoir engineers well log analysts, managers, and support staff involved in exploration, development and drilling.
 This course is exceptionally helpful for explorationists that are keen on appraising prospects in-house and farm in/out.

-The optimum trap is a reservoir capable of confining and economically delivering hydrocarbon under a competent sealed cap and / or un-breached faulted structural closure.
-Sealing integrity is essential for trapping, migration, and lateral and vertical distribution of hydrocarbons in a prospective reservoir.
-The sealing capacity also impacts reservoir flow rate and the driving mechanism of the initial natural flow and the secondary recovery process.
-Subsurface geopressure compartmentalization plays a critical role in determining seals, reservoirs and consequently the reserve's volume and flow
+The optimum trap is a reservoir capable of confining and economically delivering hydrocarbon under a competent sealed cap and /or un-breached faulted structural closure.
+Sealing integrity is essential for trapping, migration, and lateral and vertical distribution of hydrocarbons in a prospective reservoir flow rate and the driving mechanism of the initial natural flow and the secondary recovery process.
+Subsurface geopressure compartmentalization plays a critical role in determining seals, reservoirs and consequently the reserve's volume and flow duration.

-This course will demonstrate to participants how to use measured pressure data from wire-line tests (MDTs, RFTs etc.) and production tests to design pressure-depth plots which reveal permeability barriers (sealed), communications, and breached reservoir (seal failure).
+This course will demonstrate to participants how to use measured pressure data from wire-line tests (MDTs, RFTs etc.) and production tests to design pressure-depth plots which reveal permeability barriers (sealed) communications, and breached reservoir (seal failure).